 Latvia’s fisheries sector is steeped in longstanding traditions and history.
-The fishing fleet comprises 686 fishing vessels–63 fish offshore in the Baltic Sea and the Gulf of Riga, 11 high seas vessels, and 612 small scale coastal fishing vessels.
-High seas fishing takes in the Northeast Atlantic Fisheries Commission (NEAFC fishing areas) and exclusive economic zones of Mauritania and Morocco.
+The fishing fleet comprises 686 fishing vessels:63 fish offshore in the Baltic Sea and the Gulf of Riga, 11 high seas vessels, and 612 small scale coastal fishing vessels.
+High seas fishing takes place in the Northeast Atlantic Fisheries Commission (NEAFC) and exclusive economic zones of Mauritania and Morocco.

-Mainly stationery fishing gears are used in the coastal fishing.
+Mainly stationary fishing gear is used in coastal fishing.
 Catches in these waters depend on the total quota allocated to Latvia.
-Total catches in the Baltic Sea coastal fishing constitute 3% of the total Latvian fishing fleet catches.
+Total catches for Baltic Sea coastal fishing constitute 3% of the total Latvian fishing fleet catches.
 Main species are Baltic herring and cod.
-Some coastal fishermen are diversifying their activities by including tourism (angling in the sea, aquaculture activities, services etc.).
-Some of coastal fishermen also are involved in fish processing, but mainly for inner market.
-The main problem in the coastal fishing nowadays is caused by seals, which damage catch and fishing gear.
+Some coastal fishermen are diversifying their activities by including tourism, such as angling in the sea, aquaculture activities, and services.
+Some coastal fishermen also are involved in fish processing, but mainly for internal markets.
+The main problem in coastal fishing nowadays is caused by seals, which damage catch and fishing gear.

 In 2015, offshore fisheries consisted of 63 vessels.
-The number of fishing vessels in this segment has decreased during the last few years due of implementation of decommissioning programme.
-As the result the fleet overcapacity was significantly reduced and average catches per vessel and their profits increased notably.
+The number of fishing vessels in this segment has decreased during the last few years due to the implementation of a decommissioning programme.
+Asa result the fleet overcapacity was significantly reduced and average catches per vessel and their profits increased notably.
 Catches in the Baltic Sea offshore fisheries constitute 77% of the total Latvian fishing fleet catches.
 In 2015, total catches in the Baltic Sea and the Gulf of Riga amounted to 62,500 tonnes.
 Non-quota species that are targeted in the Baltic Sea include turbot, flounder, European smelt and others.

 In 2015, inland fishing catches amounted to 227 tonnes.
-This type of fishing has a strong decrease over the last years.
-Such changes are related to prohibition of fishing activities with traps and nets in numerous lakes and rivers in favor of recreational fishery and angling.
-The fishing effort of this type of fishing is limited with the number of fishing gears allowed for use in respective water body.
-In places where the fishing is allowed the fishing opportunities have been regularly strengthened by the implementation of the restocking plans.
-The important reason for reduced business activities in inland waters is also undeveloped market for fresh water fish and their low demand for processing.
+This type of fishing has decreased significantly over the last few years.
+Such changes are related to prohibition of fishing activities with traps and nets in numerous lakes and rivers, in favour of recreational fishery and angling.
+The fishing effort of this type of fishing is limited with the amount of fishing gear allowed for use in respective water bodies.
+In places where the fishing is allowed the fishing opportunities have been regularly strengthened by the implementation of restocking plans.
+The important reason for reduced business activities in inland waters is also an undeveloped market for freshwater fish and their low demand for processing.

 Around 20 fish species are caught in inland waters, of which river lamprey (Lampetra fluviatilis), bream (Abramis brama), tench (Tinca tinca), and pike (Esox lucius) are the most common.
 Angling is a strong competitor to inland fisheries and is an activity mostly linked with the development of ecotourism in Latvia.